How to clean a BBQ - get your barbecue sparkling in no time

 4. Tackle the base

 As soon as your barbecue is cool, tip away leftover ash into a bucket – it will collect moisture and be harder to clean later if you leave it.
-Use damp kitchen roll to pick up the final bits, then give the base a good wash using warm water and washing-up liquid.
+Use damp kitchen roll to pick up the final bits, alternatively an outdoor vacuum is an easy way to collecting any remaining bits.
+Then give the base a good wash using warm water and washing-up liquid.

 5. Wipe the outside